the-technat/technat.dev/docs/storage.md

 ### Location

-We use Openstack Swift (S3-compat layer) containers for our backups.
+We use Infomaniak Swiss Backup (S3-compat layer) for our backups.
 There's one for the etcd snapshots, and one for persistent volumes.

 ### Cluster (etcd)